angelawyman/javascript-review/objects.md

 `delete user["likes birds"];`

-Review
+**Review

--We have an “OBJECT”.
+* We have an “OBJECT”.
--Objects contain “PROPERTIES”.
+* Objects contain “PROPERTIES”.
--Properties have “NAME and VALUES” key pairs.
+* Properties have “NAME and VALUES” key pairs.
--A value could be a method/function or other data type.
+* A value could be a method/function or other data type.
--Object methods are associated to the function in order to make it accomplish a specific task.
-For example console.log() or document.write() where .log () and  . write ()  are methods.
+* Object methods are associated to the function in order to make it accomplish a specific task.
+For example console.log() or document.write() in this case .log () and .write () are methods, the console and the document are objects.

 #### Using Square Brackets for Computed Properties